NetSuite

 - Missing payment terms: create at least one payment term in NetSuite.

-- Invoice lines fail because products are missing: create the products in NetSuite first and make sure they use an invoice-eligible subtype such as
+il_supp_langsrecords and confirm the integration role can view them. - Invoice lines fail because products are missing: create the products in NetSuite first and make sure they use an invoice-eligible subtype such as

 SaleorResale. - Invoice date is ignored: confirm the invoice date falls inside an open NetSuite accounting period.
 If not, Core8 lets NetSuite use today’s date.